-While we can use Tir to study TMD-containing secreted proteins, it is worth mentioning that Tir is an effector that normally does not get secreted to the extracellular media.
-Using the T3SS assay we have created a segragation between Tir's secretion and translocation phases, which does not occur naturaly.
-Hence, while this method allow us to assess the role of Tir TMDs' in the secretion process, these results are not necesserly indicative of the TMDs involvement in Tir's translocation and post secretion functions.
-Therefore, to study the involvement of Tir's TMDs on its ability to translocate into host cells, we infected HeLa cells with EPEC Δtir* expressing Tirwt-V5 and TMD-exchanged variants.
-We observed that while all Tir variants translocated to the host cells, the TMD2-exchanged versions (Tir-D1-V5 and Tir-R21-V5) demonstrated lower translocation levels (Fig. 4A).
-Membrane fractionation of the cells revealed that all Tir variants translocated into the host membrane, yet, the TMD2-exchanged variants were poorly phosphorylated (Fig. 4B).
-A possible explanation of these results, is that the TMD2-exchanged variants orient incorrectly across the membrane or interact insufficiatntly with Intimin to promote phosphorylation.
-To link these results with protein function, we performed a gentamicin protection assay that evaluates bacterial invasiveness as means to determine Tir-intimin interaction (25).
-We found that expression of Tirwt-V5 in EPEC Δtir* restored bacterial invasivness to EPEC WT levels, thus confirming that EPEC invasiveness is Tir-dependent (Fig. 5).
-Surprisingly, strains expressing TMD2-exchanged versions yielded CFUs that were not significanelly different from these of WT EPEC, therefore, not supporting our hypothesis that these Tir variants are folded incorrectly or interact with Intimin insuffiently.
-In addition, LDH release, that quantify the cytotoxic effect linked to Tir phosphorylation and interaction with Intimin, showed that infection with TMD2-exchanged variants resulted in a cytotoxic effect similar to EPEC Δtir* that express Tirwt-V5 (Fig. 6).
+While we can use Tir to study TMD-containing secreted proteins, it is worth mentioning that Tir is an effector that is not normally secreted to the extracellular media.
+Using the T3SS assay, we have created a segragation between Tir’s secretion and translocation phases, which does not occur naturally.
+Hence, while this method allow us to assess the role of Tir TMDs in the secretion process, these results are not necessarily indicative of the TMDs’ involvement in Tir’s translocation and post-secretion functions.
+Therefore, to study the involvement of Tir’s TMDs on its ability to translocate into host cells, we infected HeLa cells with EPEC Δtir* expressing Tirwt-V5 and TMD-exchanged variants.
+We observed that, while all Tir variants translocated to the host cells, the TMD2-exchanged versions (Tir-D1-V5 and Tir-R21-V5) demonstrated lower translocation levels (Fig. 4A).
+Membrane fractionation of the cells revealed that all Tir variants translocated into the host membrane, yet the TMD2-exchanged variants were poorly phosphorylated (Fig. 4B).
+A possible explanation of these results is that the TMD2-exchanged variants orient incorrectly across the membrane or interact insufficiently with Intimin to promote phosphorylation.
+To link these results with protein function, we performed a gentamicin protection assay that evaluated bacterial invasiveness as means to determine Tir-intimin interaction (25).
+We found that expression of Tirwt-V5 in EPEC Δtir* restored bacterial invasiveness to EPEC WT levels, thus confirming that EPEC invasiveness is Tir-dependent (Fig. 5).
+Surprisingly, strains expressing TMD2-exchanged versions yielded CFUs that were not significantly different from those of WT EPEC.
+This, therefore, does not support our hypothesis that these Tir variants are folded incorrectly or interact with Intimin insuffiently.
+In addition, LDH release, which quantifies the cytotoxic effect linked to Tir phosphorylation and interaction with Intimin, showed that infection with TMD2-exchanged variants resulted in a cytotoxic effect similar to EPEC Δtir* that express Tirwt-V5 (Fig. 6).
 This incompatablity between the Tir phosphorylation level and the functional assay suggests that either Tir phosphorylation is not critical for Tir activity or that very low phosphorylation level is sufficient for Tir function.
-In addition, based on our results we can conclude that TMD2 sequence is not critical for Tir activity post-translocation.
+In addition, based on our results, we can conclude that TMD2 sequence is not critical for Tir activity post-translocation.

-Unexpectidly, we observed that Δtir* expressing Tir-D2-V5 showed very high invesivness while inducing significantly less LDH release compere to WT EPEC or Δtir* that express Tirwt-V5 (Fig. 5 and Fig. 6).
-This negative correlation suggests that hyper invasive EPEC is less virulent and therefore induces reduced cytotoxic effect on host cells.
-In addition, the results indicated that TMD1 is critical for Tir activity and therefore, replacing it with an alternative TMD sequence disrupted Tir function.
-Whether it was the lack of TMD1 or the addition of TMD2, that altered Tir function is yet to be determined.
+Unexpectedly, we observed that Δtir* expressing Tir-D2-V5 showed very high invasiveness while inducing significantly less LDH release compared to WT EPEC and Δtir* that express Tirwt-V5 (Fig. 5 and Fig. 6).
+This negative correlation suggests that hyper invasive EPEC is less virulent and, therefore, induces reduced cytotoxic effect on host cells.
+In addition, the results indicate that TMD1 is critical for Tir activity and therefore, replacing it with an alternative TMD sequence disrupted Tir function.
+Whether it was the lack of TMD1 or the addition of TMD2 that altered Tir function is yet to be determined.
 As TMDs were previously shown to be involved in various protein-protein interaction and membrane organization (33-35), it is possible that exchanging the sequence TMD1 by that of TMD2 sequence altered Tir interactions with other proteins or changed the membrane properties.
-Regardless, we observed that Tir TMD1 is more critical for Tir function than TMD2.
+In any event, we observed that Tir TMD1 is more critical for Tir function than TMD2.